ee-leaf

 Many people create a mixture of both molasses and fungi food to create a good balance of nourishment for both fungi and bacteria, and it may come down to what you have readily available.

-If you want to avoid purchasing chemical products like humic acid, a great recipe includes:
+If you want to avoid purchasing chemical products like humic acid, a great compost tea recipe for vegetables includes:

 Easy DIY Compost Tea Recipe